amo-tech-ai/fashionos100/README.md

 ## 📦 Storage Buckets

-The migration script attempts to create these, but if they are missing, ensure they exist:
+The migration script attempts to create these, but if they are missing, ensure they exist in your Supabase Dashboard > Storage:
 *   `event-media` (Public)
 *   `avatars` (Public)
 *   `documents` (Private)